ED198702/studious-system/docs/PROJECT_STATUS.md

 ## Current Focus Areas

-With all core modules now complete, the development team is focused on:
+With all 16 modules now complete including advanced features, the development team is focused on:

-1. **Performance Optimization**: Improving efficiency of file scanning and analysis
+1. **Performance Optimization**: Improving efficiency of ML models and real-time monitoring
-2. **Enhanced Testing**: Maintaining and improving test reliability
+2. **Enhanced Testing**: Adding tests for new modules (behavior monitor, container security, advanced threats)
-3. **Documentation Enhancement**: Keeping documentation current and comprehensive
+3. **Documentation Enhancement**: Updating documentation for new features
-4. **Preparing for First Stable Release**: Finalizing preparations for the 1.0 release
+4. **Dashboard Enhancement**: Improving web UI with more visualizations and controls
-5. **Implementation of Near-term Goals**: Beginning work on expanded OS support and UI development
+5. **Threat Intelligence Expansion**: Adding more threat intelligence sources

 ## Known Issues and Challenges